Ssenkowski/Ssenkowski.github.io/_posts/2017-10-26-software_engineering.markdown

 permalink:  software_engineering
 ---

-Software engineering is one of those fields that seems like it can fit almost any individuals life and given the time and determined effort comes with the perks.
+Software engineering is one of those fields that seems like it can fit almost any individuals life and given the time and determined effort comes with great perks.

 ### Work to live
 ![](https://www.dropbox.com/s/g45sgldyrqigzy8/Screen%20Shot%202017-11-16%20at%2010.42.48%20PM.png?dl=0http://)